mestieri/mestieri.github.io/index.md

 3. Jobless Industrialization, with Laura Alfaro, Marcela Eslava and Felipe Saenz.

-4. Persistence of Inequality after Apartheid: Assessing the Role of Geography and Skills, with Kristina Manysheva and Johanna Schauer.
+4. Scale and Skill, with Diego Comin and Matthew Dey.

+5. Industrialization without Innovation, with Paula Bustos, Juan Manuel Castro-Vincenzi, Joan Monras and Jacopo Ponticelli.

+6. Engel's Treadmill, with Clement Bohr and Emre Enes Yavuz.

-5. Scale and Skill, with Diego Comin and Matthew Dey.
+7. Scale and Skill, with Diego Comin and Matthew Dey.

 ## Teaching Materials